ministryofjustice/network-access-control-infrastructure/documentation/disaster-recovery.md

 ## Corrupt radius server container

-Automated integration tests should catch all regressions to the service if a breaking change was introduced, rolling forward to fix the issue is the recommended solution.
+Automated [integration tests](https://github.com/ministryofjustice/network-access-control-integration-tests) will catch regressions to the service if a breaking change is introduced, this will prevent the deploy from going the build pipeline.
+If a regression did make it through, rolling forward to fix the issue is the recommended solution.

 If rolling back is the only option, please see interactive automated rollback scripts [here](https://github.com/ministryofjustice/network-access-control-disaster-recovery#corrupt-container)